GodsworkAz/Udagram-app/README.md

 - Bastion host not implemented in this commit
 - Creates a Load balancer

+Although the instances are to read from a private s3 bucket using the instance profile with s3ReadRole but this will be implemented later.

 Run the create cloudformation script in BASH:
 > `bash cloudformation.sh`